 Knowing how to deal with a father with narcissistic personality disorder (NPD) can help you to avoid feelings of inadequacy that often result from this type of relationship.
 Here, we’ll clearly define narcissism, review the most common traits of those with NPD, discuss the effects that a narcissistic parent can have on his children, and offer tips about how to navigate and cope with the relationship in the long-term.

 Characteristics of a Father with Narcissistic Personality Disorder

 As the name suggests, NPD is a personality disorder, and disorders, by definition, disrupt normal mental and physical functions.
-It’s important to keep this in mind because if your father is suffering from NPD, it can help to remember that his narcissistic behavior, though it may be frustrating and confusing, isn’t his choice.
+It’s important to keep this in mind because if your father or narcissistic parent is suffering from NPD, it can help to remember that his narcissistic behavior, though it may be frustrating and confusing, isn’t his choice.

 However, a person with a genuine narcissistic personality disorder will exhibit self-love that’s morphed into something more; a preoccupation with themself, with little to no regard for anyone else’s feelings or emotions.
 You may often find yourself feeling constant tension or even emotional abuse from this type of narcissistic person.

 Signs of a father with narcissistic personality disorder